VictoremWinbringer/SimpleActorSystemOnGo/README.md

 # SimpleActorSystemOnGo
-a simple system of actors on golang.
+a simple system of actors in golang with simple game logic